NCAR/SWM_documentation/docs/swm_repository_tour.md

 ```

 **Run:**
-No command line arguments or any other configuration required.
+No command line arguments or any other configuration is required.
 Just run the executable produced in the previous step.
 The problem inputs (mesh size, number of iterations, etc...) are hardcoded at compile time in the file `$SWM_ROOT/swm_c/c/shallow_swap.c`.

 ### C with OpenACC